 The MLD MAC Address Present subfield is set to 1 if the MLD MAC Address field is present in the Common Info field.
 Otherwise, the subfield is set to 0.

-(#15985)The EML Capabilities Present subfield is set to 1 if the EML Capabilities subfield is present in the Common Info field.
-Otherwise, the EML Capabilities Present subfield is set to 0.

-(#15985)The MLD Capabilities And Operations Present subfield is set to 1 if the MLD Capabilities And Operations subfield is present in the Common Info field.
-Otherwise, the MLD Capabilities And Operations Present subfield is set to 0.

 The format of the Common Info field of the Reconfiguration Multi-Link element is defined in Figure 9-1002v (Common Info field of the Reconfiguration Multi-Link element format(#15985)).